accesscode-2-1/unit-0/lessons/week-2/2015-03-21_classes-part-3.md

 > *Static method:* A *static method* is a method that belongs to a class, not an instance of the class.

-You can call a static method directly on the class:
+You can call a static method directly on the class.

 #### For example: